RexJaeschke/csharplang/proposals/csharp-7.0/tuples.md

     ;
 ```

-> The following section is added after [The null literal](../../spec/lexical-structure.md#Tuple-literals):
+> The following section is added after [The null literal](../../spec/lexical-structure.md#The-null-literal):

 #### Tuple literals

-A tuple literal consists of two or more tuple literal elements, each of which may optionally be named.
+A tuple literal consists of two or more tuple literal elements, each of which is optionally named.

 ```antlr
 tuple_literal